ajmatson/ChaCrypt/README.md

 - Graphical User Interface (GUI) for a user-friendly experience.
 - File Deletion after encryption to maintain security (optional).
 - Password Confirmation to ensure the entered password is correct.

+## Planned Features
+- Ability to use either symetric key via shared password or Public/Private key pairs for enhanced security.

 ## Table of Contents